MethodExists/js-style-guide/Readme.md

 licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) license.
 You are encouraged to fork this repository and make adjustments according to your preferences.

+This version is updated by Mark Sergienko for use within MethodExists Inc.

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)